RGambarini/Journal/_posts/2018-12-22-Do Digital Monkeys Dream of Electronic Sonnets?.md

 ---
 layout: distill
-title: Do digital monkeys dream of electronic sonnets?
+title: Do Digital Monkeys Dream of Electronic Sonnets?
 description: The curious birth of information from randomness
 tags: Information-Theory Statistical-Mechanics Computer-Simulation
 giscus_comments: true